Scots Musical Museum

 The Scots Musical Museum was an influential collection of traditional folk music of Scotland published from 1787 to 1803.
 While it was not the first collection of Scottish folk songs and music, the six volumes with 100 songs in each collected many pieces, introduced new songs, and brought many of them into the classical music repertoire.

 The project started with James Johnson, a struggling music engraver / music seller, with a love of old Scots songs and a determination to preserve them.
 In the winter of 1786 he met Robert Burns who was visiting Edinburgh for the first time, and found that Burns shared this interest and would become an enthusiastic contributor.
 The first volume was published in 1787 and included three songs by Burns.
 He contributed 40 songs to volume 2, and would end up responsible for about a third of the 600 songs in the whole collection as well as making a considerable editorial contribution.
 The final volume was published in 1803 and contained the first printing of Handsome Nell, Burns' first song.

 As well as collecting old songs, Burns wrote new words to old tunes, and many of the songs now attributed to Burns have older roots.
 Songs in the collection include Auld Lang Syne, Lord Ronald, my Son (better known as Lord Randal) and My love is like a Red, Red Rose.
-Burns' songs include The Battle of Sherramuir, Scots Wha Hae, Green Grow the Rashes, Flow Gently Sweet Afton, Ye Banks and Braes of Bonnie Doon, Ae Fond Kiss, The Winter it is Past, Comin' Thro the Rye, There Grows a Bonnie Brier Bush, and John Anderson, My Jo.
+Burns' songs include The Battle of Sherramuir, Scots Wha Hae, Green Grow the Rashes, Flow Gently Sweet Afton, Ye Banks and Braes of Bonnie Doon, Ae Fond Kiss, The Winter it is Past, Comin' Thro the Rye, There Grows a Bonnie Brier Bush, Composed in August, and John Anderson, My Jo.